sprintly/traceview-chef/README.md

 mysql
 -----

+**NOTE:** This recipe is currently not working.
+It is recommended you build the package manually and add it to your own apt repository.
 Downloads the MySQL client library patch from Tracelytics and builds a Debian package with the modified source.
 Installs the package after a successful build, but will not run again after the initial build.